timfayz/elementcss/README.md

 ##Preface
 ELEMENT is based on [SCSS](sass-lang.com) preprocessor.
-If you use plain CSS to make your styles, you will love preprocessors, particularly SCSS.
+If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

 **What do I need to know before using?**